hdlx/AltAppSwitcher/README.md

 You can kill it from the task manager.
 Search for "MacAppSwitcher".

+A config file is created next to the executable at first launch.
+It lets you change key bindings and disable mouse support.
+App restart is required for the changes to take effect.

 ## Known issues
 - Missing installer or instructions to have MacAppSwitcher launching on system startup.
 - Alt tab popup is behind start menu.